Contact By Phone

 Dr. Hendricks has conducted research in depression and suicide, substance abuse and other compulsive behaviors, HIV, and issues of gender diversity at the Georgetown University Medical Center, the National Cancer Institute at NIH, and Virginia Commonwealth University.
 For 11 years, he was the chair of the Research Committee of the Virginia HIV Community Planning Committee.
 Dr. Hendricks has taught graduate courses in psychopharmacology at Argosy University in Arlington, Virginia, and has been a clinical adjunct in the doctoral clinical psychology programs at Argosy and at Howard University.
 Most recently, he has taught Clinical Psychopharmacology at The Catholic University of America and is a Clinical Professor in the Psychology Department at The George Washington University.

 Dr. Hendricks and his co-author, Rylan J. Testa, Ph.D., developed the Minority Stress Model for clinical work with transgender and gender nonconforming individuals, which they presented in their seminal article in Professional Psychology: Research and Practice in 2012.
 This paper has been cited in further research testing the model and in several legal briefs addressing the mental health needs of transgender people.
 Dr. Hendricks has conducted numerous workshops on this model and other LGBT issues, on forensic topics, and on assessment and management of suicidality.
-He currently serves on the editorial board for the peer-reviewed journal, Psychology of Sexual Orientation and Gender Diversity, and serves as a peer reviewer for a number of other professional journals.
+He currently serves on the editorial boards for the peer-reviewed journals, Psychology of Sexual Orientation and Gender Diversity and Professional Psychology: Research and Practice, and serves as a peer reviewer for a number of other professional journals.

 Among his clinical positions, Dr. Hendricks has worked at Spring Grove Hospital Center and Whitman-Walker Clinic, was Chief Psychologist at Umoja Methadone Treatment Center, was Chief of Outpatient Mental Health Services at the D.C.
 Central Detention Facility, has served as consulting clinical psychologist to various nursing and assisted living facilities, and has been a partner at the Washington Psychological Center, P.C., since 1999.
 He has experience conducting individual, group and couples psychotherapy.
 He currently works with adolescents (14 years old and up) and adults, including older adults, and conducts both individual and couples psychotherapy.
 In his psychotherapy practice, Dr. Hendricks addresses such issues as anxiety, depression, trauma, sexual dysfunction, substance abuse and other compulsive behaviors, relationship and intimacy difficulties, gay/lesbian/bisexual issues, and gender identity.